 In the near future, all the top money counters, sorters and stackers will have a WiFi link built in as a standard (or at least have an USB port, but this is not nearly as good).
 Bi-directional communication via a WiFi capability will allow you to use your WiFi-enabled office printer (and most printers today do have WiFi), to print the batch reports.

 On a “regular” printer, these reports will look much nicer.
-You will be able to format them yourself and add company information, employee names, departments, etc. The future counting machines will have an option to export data (the count and value) in a standard format, say CSV (comma-separated values), which is the format that Excel uses.
+You will be able to format them yourself and add company information, employee names, departments, etc. The future money-counting machines will have an option to export data (the count and value) in a standard format, say CSV (comma-separated values), which is the format that Excel uses.

 Then you will be able to automatically import the daily cash takings to your accounting package in real time, and monitor your cash-flow day by day.

 But that is the least of what a WiFi link will enable.
 External displays are important to provide transparency to the customer and supervisors when handling money.
 Therefore, it is ideal for the money counter to have at least a second display.
 Future money counters will use the WiFi link to communicate with external displays without wires.

 For instance, you could have a WiFi-linked LLD (Large LED Display) on the wall in a bank branch for the customer to watch as their cash is counted.
 Third party companies will be able to offer generic “add-on” displays to fit any money counter with great features and low prices.

 Because WiFi links the money counter to a PC, and the PC links to the internet, you will be able to download a “CashCount” app on your (Android) phone that will let you see, remotely and randomly, batches of cash being processed anywhere in your business, in real-time, a great deterrent to pilfering.